KG7QIN/Dockerized-Mediawiki/README.md

 ### 3. Follow the instructions at the link above to setup this and the required NGINX proxy container to use.

+Note: Make sure you change the environment variables for VIRTUAL_HOST, HTTPS_METHOD, LETSENCRYPT_HOST, and LETSENCRYPT_EMAIL to valid values for public (Internet) facing sites.
+For private sites, remove or comment out these values.